clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

 * DKMS manual page (:command:`man dkms`) shows detailed syntax in the DKMS.CONF section.

-* `Ubuntu community wiki`_ shows an example where a single package contains multiple modules.
+* Ubuntu community wiki entry for the `Kernel DKMS Package`_ shows an example where a single package contains multiple modules.

-* `Sample dkms.conf file`_ in the GitHub\* repository for the DKMS project.
+* Sample `dkms.conf`_ file in the GitHub\* repository for the DKMS project.

 .. note::